Requiem Khojaly

 Khojaly Requiem (Xocalı rekviyemi) is a work of Alexander Tchaikovsky, a modern Russian composer, pianist, teacher and musical public figure, People's Artist of Russia, professor at the Moscow State Conservatory, nephew of Boris Alexandrovich Tchaikovsky, dedicated to Khojaly massacre.
+The piece was funded with the support of the Heydar Aliyev Foundation.

 History of creation

 Khojaly's Requiem was written by Alexander Tchaikovsky specifically for the traditional festival held annually in the Azerbaijani city of Gabala.
 The work tells not only about the tragedy in Khojaly, but is also dedicated to the people of many countries who survived the horrors of war.

 The author himself said the following about the history of writing his work:

 Firstly, I collected information about Khojaly, watched various video frames, listened to Azerbaijani music on disks and, using all this, wrote this work.

 According to Tchaikovsky, by writing this requiem, he demonstrated the musicians' support to those people in many countries of the world who survived the horrors of war.

 When this music is performed tonight, all festival participants, as well as the world community, will understand the state of people who survived the grief of war.
 Hope no more human blood and tears will be shed.